 The Tunnel’s writer Ben Richards is teaming up with World Productions (the folks behind Bodyguard – pictured above – and Line Of Duty) on six-part series Showtrial.
 Coming to BBC One, it’s a legal drama that questions the role class, money and power play in justice being done.
 The story treats the disappearance of a young working class student and the subsequent arrest and trial of the accused, “the arrogant daughter of a wealthy entrepreneur.”

-A new feature-length film tackling the shameful political Windrush immigration scandal is on its way to BBC One.
-Sitting In Limbo is inspired by the true story of Anthony Bryan’s struggle to be accepted as a British citizen after making a visit to his elderly mother in Jamaica, despite living in Britain since 1965.
-Written by Bryan’s novelist brother Stephen S. Thompson (Toy Soldiers, No More Heroes), it promises to be a deeply personal, powerful ninety minute drama.
+A new feature-length film tackling the shameful political Windrush immigration scandal aired on BBC One in June.
+Sitting In Limbo is inspired by the true story of Anthony Bryan’s struggle to be accepted as a British citizen, despite having lived in the UK since emigrating to Britain as a child in 1965 with his mother.
+Written by Bryan’s novelist brother Stephen S. Thompson (Toy Soldiers, No More Heroes), it’s a deeply personal and powerful ninety minute drama about the devastating human toll of the foreign office’s ‘hostile environment’ tactic.
 Casualty‘s Patrick Robinson and Save Me‘s Nadine Marshall star.

 Small Axe (TBC)